steve12345585/SnipeOffice/vcl/README.themes.md

 ## VLC Plugins and the UpdateSettings functions

-LibreOffice VCL (a bunch of  interfaces and a base implementation) has four main platform  specific implementations (gtk, qt, win, osx).
+SnipeOffice VCL (a bunch of  interfaces and a base implementation) has four main platform  specific implementations (gtk, qt, win, osx).
 Each VCL plugin has an `UpdateSettings(AllSettings&  rSettings)` function somewhere.
 This function reads styling information like colors from  the platform specific widget toolkit and  loads the information into the `StyleSettings`  instance passed in the argument (indirectly through `AllSettings`).